-March 8, 2023 Solicitation Workshop (10:00 a.m.) via GoToWebinar AGO Grants Portal opens to receive applications - 12:00 Noon April 20, 2023 Applications due by 5:00 p.m.
-September 1, 2023 (Tentative Date) Publish notice of grant awards and notify applicants of award or denial.
-October 1, 2023 Project Period begins.
+March 13, 2024 Solicitation Workshop (10:00 a.m.) via GoToWebinar

+AGO Grants Portal opens to receive applications - 12:00 Noon

+April 10, 2024 Applications due by 5:00 p.m.

+September 1, 2024 Notify applicants of award or denial.
+(Tentative Date)

+October 1, 2024 Project Period begins.
 No funds may be obligated prior to this date.

-October 30, 2023 Deadline for final acceptance of award and submission of Special Conditions in AGO Grants Portal.
+October 30, 2024 Deadline for final acceptance of award and submission of Special

+Conditions in AGO Grants Portal.

+FUNDING PRIORITIES

+Applications are carefully reviewed to ensure that only projects with a significant likelihood of success are funded.
+Priority for funding is based upon the following factors:

+- Project eligibility as determined by the priority program areas. - Geographic areas of greatest need. - Jurisdictions with limited resources. - Interagency support and multi-jurisdictional cooperation between the applicant and other jurisdictions in the development and implementation of the project. - Number of crime victims the proposed project would serve. - Current or past grant performance.
+Projects that have been previously funded by the DCVAG will be reviewed for compliance, financial management, progress and annual reports, monitoring results, audit reports, and any other relevant documentation or information.